Everything is different on eleven days in September. And always has since 2001.

 In theatres, museums, concert halls, even in prison.
 For eleven days each year, the international literary scene takes over cultural life in Berlin.
 In readings, talks, workshops and encounters.
 For eleven days, everything revolves around a great shared passion: literature.

-The ilb Hall of Fame: from Salman Rushdie to Isabel Allende
+The ilb Hall of Fame: From Salman Rushdie to Isabel Allende

 Guests at past festivals included: Leila Aboulela (Sudan/ Great Britain), Chimamanda Ngozi Adichie (Nigeria/ USA), Swetlana Alexievich (Ukraine/ Belarus), Isabel Allende (Chile), Assia Djebar (Algeria), Tahar Ben Jelloun ( Morocco/ France), John M. Coetzee (South Africa/ Australia), John Green (USA), David Grossman (Israel), Daniel Kehlmann (Germany), Judith Kerr (Germany/ UK), Judith Hermann (Germany), Robert Menasse ( Austria), Michael Ondaatje (Canada), Yvonne Adhiambo Owuor (Kenya), Yasmina Reza (Iran/ France), Arundhati Roy (India), Salman Rushdie (India/ USA), Elif Shafak (Turkey/ Great Britain), Charles Simic (Serbia). / USA), Wole Soyinka (Nigeria), Mario Vargas Llosa (Peru/ Spain), Irvine Welsh (Great Britain).